-All data sources (interviews, prompt responses, and rating surveys) point to personal safety and security as key elements of a safe community.
-In St. Louis and Mecklenburg Counties, gun violence prevention was also consistently ranked among the most important components of a safe community.
-However, survey data highlight that across the three sites, all components were rated as important or very important, stressing that people see community safety as more than just safety from physical harm and low crime rates.
-In addition, comparing the results from the open-ended prompt responses (Figures 30-32), where survey respondents defined safety for themselves, to the above rating and ranking results bolsters the idea that when people are provided with options for what a more expansive conceptualization of safety might include, they recognize the value in thinking about this concept broadly.
-For example, social and economic justice was consistently ranked among the top three most important components of community safety in Missoula County, as was responsive government in St. Louis County.
+In summary, all data sources (interviews, prompt responses, and rating surveys) point to personal safety and security as key elements of a safe community.
+However, survey data highlight that all the components were rated as important or very important, stressing that people see community safety as more than just safety from physical harm and low crime rates.
+In addition, comparing the results from the open-ended prompt responses (Figure 12), where survey respondents defined safety for themselves, to the above rating and ranking results bolsters the idea that when people are provided with options for what a more expansive conceptualization of safety might include, they recognize the value in thinking about this concept broadly.
+For example, social and economic justice was consistently ranked among the top three most important components of community safety in Missoula County.